tamus-cyber/findmyshift-reporter/README.md

 - `-f` or `--format`: Specify the output format.
 The options are `json`, `csv`, `html` and `txt`.
 The default is `json`.
 - `-d` or `--days`: Number of days to fetch.
 The default is 7 days.
+- `-a` or `--all`: Fetch all employees, including those who have filled out their schedules.
+The default is `False`.

 Prerequisites
 -------------